Culture

 Incense wood

-An Incense wood is called an “Koboku”(香木).
+An Incense wood is called a “Koboku”(香木).

-Incense wood is not a tree that grows, but a wood that has been decayed and matured by rain or insects, and as a result has come to release a good fragrance.
+Incense wood is not a tree that grows but a wood that has been decayed and matured by rain or insects and, as a result, has come to release a good fragrance.

 Incense burner called Koro (香炉)